Orpius/SDK/docs/UserGuide/index.md

 # Welcome to Orpius
 This guide provides an overview of Orpius and instructions for getting started.
 # Introducing Orpius
-Orpius is a unified, ready-to-use system that provides the core infrastructure for building AI-driven applications.
+Orpius is a unified system that provides ready-to-use core infrastructure for building AI-driven applications.

 You can use Orpius as a:
 * **Foundation to integrate AI into existing applications**